jorgetrejo36/resume-projects/ToDoListEJS/readme.md

 3. Run the command: "$ npm i".
 This will install all necessary npm packages.

 ## Opening the web application
-1. Run the command: "$ mongod".
-In a terminal tab to ensure an instance of MongoDB is active.
-2. In a seperate terminal tab (that is located at ToDoListEJS) run: "$ node app.js".
+1. In a seperate terminal tab (that is located at ToDoListEJS) run: "$ node app.js".
-3. Go to a web browser (Google Chrome preferred) and open "localhost:3000".
+2. Go to a web browser (Google Chrome preferred) and open "localhost:3000".